 All students who are enrolled full-time at New York Medical College are eligible to live in Student Housing.
 Housing is not guaranteed, and we have a certain number of bed spaces allocated to each program.
-Married students and students with families may request housing for themselves and their dependents.
-A dependent is defined as a spouse, and/or dependent children.
-Copies of a marriage certificate and dependent birth certificates need to be submitted with the application.
+Married students may request housing for themselves and their dependent or spouse.
+Copies of marriage certificates will be asked for submission of the housing application.

 Incoming first year medical students will receive housing information through the Medical School Admissions Office in May.
 Students in the School of Basic Medical Sciences should download the application and submit it once they have been accepted into the school.
 Students in the Speech Language Pathology Program and Doctorate of Physical Therapy Programs will receive information from the Office of Student & Residential Life.
 Masters of Public Health students should download the application and submit it once they have been accepted to the School of Health Science and Practice.
 Applications are processed in the order of the date they are received.
 You should submit your application as early as possible.
 Applications will not be processed without a check or money order.
 Current students can apply for housing through our housing Lottery which occurs each spring.
 Students will receive information regarding the housing lottery system in March.

 Complete our application which can be found here: New to Housing Application Form

 Short term housing is not available at this time.
 Students are permitted to sublet to other NYMC students.